nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | sel/   | seller  | Can only take non-zero unsigned integer.                                                                                                                                                                                                                                                                                                                            | `sel/1` `sel/2`                       | `sel/0`, `sel/-1`, `sel/abc`              |
 | buy/   | buyer   | Can only take non-zero unsigned integer.                                                                                                                                                                                                                                                                                                                            | `buy/1` `buy/2`                       | `buy/0`, `buy/-2`, `buy/abc`              |

 Congratulations!
 You've successfully completed the Quick Start guide.

 The [next section](#features) offers an in-depth overview of all the commands available in EZSTATE.

+Curious about how EZSTATE stores data?
+Check out the [storage section](#saving-the-data) for more information.

+If you're an advanced user looking to edit the JSON file directly, head over to [this section](#editing-the-data-file) for more information.
 --------------------------------------------------------------------------------------------------------------------

 ## Features

 <div class="alert" markdown="span">
-Please read through the [Command Structure](#command-structure) before proceeding with this section!
+Before proceeding, make sure you have reviewed the [Command Structure](#command-structure) section or are already familiar with EZSTATE's command structure.
+This will ensure you can fully understand and use the features in this section.
 </div>

 <br>